sara-nl/researchclouddocs/docs/collaborative_organisations.rst

 How are COs used in Research Cloud
 -------------------------

-In the research Cloud portal you can view the COs you are a member of under the `my profile` menu.
+In the Research Cloud portal you can view the COs you are a member of under the `my profile` menu.
 All the members of the CO are listed.
-When you start a workspace the first thing you do is choose whether you run it for a specific CO, or it is a private workspace.
+When you start a workspace the first thing you do is choose whether you run it for a specific CO, or choose to run it as a private workspace.
 Private workspaces are explained in another part of the documentation.
+After choosing the CO the user can choose an application and in a step later a dataset.
+The item from the catalog that are shown are filtered based on the chosssen CO.
+A catalog item admin can choose which COs have access to the items he manages.

-..
-Effect of CO choice on catalog item choices
+When you have started a workspace for a CO, all members of that CO will see the workspace in the active workpaces list.
+All members can access this workspace.
+The information that is put into the CO, either in SCZ or the research cloud portal, such as the SSH key andd the Time-based One-time Password (TOTP) link setup by the user, are used to create accounts and authentication methods for entering the workspace.
+This means the workspace is shared between the CO members for working together.

 ..
-Effect of the CO in the workspace
+Refer to persistent storage